Tackling the climate emergency

 Greencap technology enabling a zero emission world

 Our purpose is to enable a clean, sustainable, net zero emission world.
 GreenCap Solutions is a Norwegian environmental technology provider of large-scale CO2 removal solutions.
 We apply DAC technology to industrial applications and to greenhouse systems, resulting in increased yield, greater resource efficiency and year-round production.
 GreenCap Solutions’ patented technology solves two of the world’s most pressing sustainability challenges: rising greenhouse gas emissions and resource scarcity.
-The company was founded in 2016 and is headquartered in Sandnes, Norway, with operations in Norway, Central Europe, the Middle East and USA.
+The company was founded in 2016 and is headquartered in Sandnes, Norway.

 How it works